brettwooldridge/HikariCP/README.md

 actual connections to the database backend.
 A reasonable value for this is best determined by your execution environment.
-When the pool reaches this size, and no idle connections are available, calls to getConnection() will block for up to ``connectionTimeout`` milliseconds before timing out.  *Default: 10*
+When the pool reaches this size, and no idle connections are available, calls to getConnection() will block for up to ``connectionTimeout`` milliseconds before timing out.
+*Default: 10*

 :arrow_right:``metricRegistry``<br/>
 This property is only available via programmatic configuration or IoC container.
 This property allows you to specify an instance of a *Codahale/Dropwizard* ``MetricRegistry`` to be used by the pool to record various metrics.
-See the [Metrics](https://github.com/brettwooldridge/HikariCP/wiki/Codahale-Metrics) wiki page for details. *Default: none*
+See the [Metrics](https://github.com/brettwooldridge/HikariCP/wiki/Codahale-Metrics) wiki page for details.
+*Default: none*

 :abc:``poolName``<br/>
-This property represents a user-defined name for the connection pool and appears mainly in logging and JMX management consoles to identify pools and pool configurations.  *Default: auto-generated*
+This property represents a user-defined name for the connection pool and appears mainly in logging and JMX management consoles to identify pools and pool configurations.
+*Default: auto-generated*

 ##### Infrequently used

 :abc:``driverClassName``<br/>
 HikariCP will attempt to resolve a driver through the DriverManager based solely on the ``jdbcUrl``, but for some older drivers the ``driverClassName`` must also be specified.
-Omit this property unless you get an obvious error message indicating that the driver was not found.  *Default: none*
+Omit this property unless you get an obvious error message indicating that the driver was not found.
+*Default: none*

 :abc:``transactionIsolation``<br/>
 This property controls the default transaction isolation level of connections returned from the pool.
 If this property is not specified, the default transaction isolation level defined by the JDBC driver is used.
-Typically, the JDBC driver default transaction isolation level should be used.
-Only use this property if you have specific isolation requirements that are common for all queries, otherwise simply set the isolation level manually when creating or preparing statements.
-The value of this property is the constant name from the ``Connection`` class such as ``TRANSACTION_READ_COMMITTED``, ``TRANSACTION_REPEATABLE_READ``, etc.  *Default: driver default*
+Only use this property if you have specific isolation requirements that are common for all queries.
+The value of this property is the constant name from the ``Connection`` class such as ``TRANSACTION_READ_COMMITTED``, ``TRANSACTION_REPEATABLE_READ``, etc.
+*Default: driver default*

 :abc:``catalog``<br/>
 This property sets the default *catalog* for databases that support the concept of catalogs.